Registering Your International Travel

 All students, staff, and faculty are required (per Policy 8.5) to add their Cornell-related international travel plans to the Cornell International Travel Registry

-Should there be an emergency or developing situation that could impact you or your travel plans, your registration helps Cornell’s International Travel Health and Safety team locate and contact you in order to provide resources you may need.
-This system also incorporates the International Travel Advisory and Response Team (ITART) petition to travel to elevated-risk destinations.
+In the event of an emergency or a developing situation that could affect you or your travel plans, your registration enables Cornell’s International Health, Safety, and Security team to locate and contact you, providing necessary resources.
+This system also includes the International Travel Advisory and Response Team (ITART) petition for travel to high-risk destinations.

-2. Provide your trip information, including addresses for each leg of your trip.
+Provide Trip Information: Enter your trip details, including addresses for each leg of your journey.

-5. All students who are traveling on Cornell-related international travel must complete the Assumption of Risk release prior to the departure of any trip.
-Please contact the Office of Risk Management to request the appropriate Assumption of Risk and Release form.
-RMI requires a minimum of 30 days before travel to process the Assumption of Risk and Release form.
+All students traveling on Cornell-related international travel must complete the International Travel Assumption of Risk and Release questionnaire before departure.
+Contact the Office of Risk Management if you have any questions or need assistance to complete the questionnaire or get the appropriate Assumption of Risk and Release form.
+The Office of Risk Management requires a minimum of 30 days before travel to process the Assumption of Risk and Release form.

 Why Should I Register?